AlexandrePoisson/AnimToTextureHelpers/README.md

 I have created copy of them, modified it and add those modified items in this GIT Repository.

-Ultimately, the crowd is created using PCG
+Ultimately, the crowd is created using the blueprint : BP_Crowd_PCG

 ## Steps